zranger1/pixelblaze-client/README.md

 controlling one or more Pixelblaze LED controllers.
 Requires Python 3 and the websocket-client module.

+## Current Version: v0.9.5
+Changed ws_recv() to take an optional packetType parameter so that it can recieve arbitrary binary packets.
+This will allow callers to read data from things like the Pixelblaze's new 1000 pixel preview frames.
+Fun!
+Thanks, @pixie!

 ## Current Version: v0.9.4
 Behavior changes around writes to flash, pattern caching, a few new commands...